meshery/meshery/README.md

 ## Meshery is SMI conformant!

-Meshery provides feasible tooling to validate any service mesh that claims to implement and conform to SMI specifications.
-Working in accordance with the [SMI tool](https://layer5.io/projects/service-mesh-interface), it essentially provides:
+Meshery provides tooling to validate any service mesh that claims to implement and conform to SMI specifications.
+Working in accordance with the [SMI Conformance project](https://layer5.io/projects/service-mesh-interface), it essentially provides:

 - An easy-to-use SMI-specific tool to give service mesh projects and users a suite of conformance tests.
 - Repeatable, versioned and verifiable conformance tests.